iterative/dvc.org/content/docs/command-reference/plots/index.md

 37, 0.92302, 0.0299015
 ```

-In hierarchical file formats such as JSON, an array of JSON objects is expected.
+In hierarchical file formats such as JSON, an array of consistent JSON objects
-`dvc plots show` command can generate visuals for a specified field name or a
+is expected. `dvc plots` subcommands can produce plots for a specified field or
-set of fields from the array's object.
-Like `val_loss` field in the `train`
+a set of them, from the array's objects.
+For example, `val_loss` is one of the
-array in this example:
+field names in the `train` array below:

 ```
 {